How to Easily Build the Ultimate Family Emergency Binder

 Now that I realized we needed an emergency binder ASAP, I began to create an important documents checklist.
 However, I quickly realized we had no clue as to what information our family might need outside of an account number and password in an emergency situation.

-Luckily, a fellow blogger named Chelsea from Mama Fish Saves presented a solution: a printable emergency binder PDF.
+Luckily, a fellow blogger named Chelsea from Mama Fish Saves presented a solution: a printable OR digital emergency binder PDF.

 Chelsea’s in case of emergency binder is so thorough that I could have never hoped to think of half of the content on my own with an emergency documents checklist.

 She not only covers the financial aspect of documentation, but the personal and emotional side as well.
 Anything your spouse, parents or kids might need to know, there’s a page for it.
 From the power of attorney for medical consent for a minor to a place to pull together birth certificates, this emergency binder has a spot for everything.

 We chose to print our binder, place each page in sheet protectors, and divide it into two 3 ring binders.
 Each page has been put into a plastic sleeve, and any additional documents are in plastic sleeves as well.

 Following the directions on the emergency binder PDF, we decided to split our binder into two sections.
 One we keep on a shelf in my office, the other in our fireproof safe.